-Ground-based instruments such as AMRC Automatic Weather Stations provide continuous physical measurements of air temperature, humidity, pressure and wind speed and send that data to polar-orbiting satellites to transmit back to SSEC.
-AMRC scientists maintain a network of more than 60 weather stations, and support numerous other nations and partners who operate and maintain a fleet of more than 150 weather stations across the continent.
+Ground-based instruments such as AMRC Automatic tise in data and information management to build Weather Stations provide continuous physical meaan accessible hub for researchers to find and use surements of air temperature, humidity, pressure the data," says Lazzara. and wind speed and send that data to polar-orbiting satellites to transmit back to SSEC.
+AMRC scien-This work is supported by the National Science tists maintain a network of more than 60 weather Foundation, Geoscience Directorate, and the Office stations, and support numerous other nations and of Polar Programs.

+partners who operate and maintain a fleet of more than 150 weather stations across the continent.